lmxue/lmxue.github.io/_pages/about.md

 # News
 - We released [Amphion](https://github.com/open-mmlab/Amphion), a toolkit for Audio, Music, and Speech Generation.
 The technical report is available [Amphion: An Open-Source Audio, Music and Speech Generation Toolkit](https://arxiv.org/abs/2312.09911).
 The Hugging Face of Amphion is [here](https://huggingface.co/amphion).
-I'm participating in and leading the development of the prototype of the open-source [Amphion](https://github.com/open-mmlab/Amphion) toolkit.
 - [Multi-Scale Sub-Band Constant-Q Transform Discriminator for High-Fidelity Vocoder](https://arxiv.org/pdf/2311.14957.pdf) accepted by ICASSP2024, also integrated in [Amphion](https://github.com/open-mmlab/Amphion)
 - [SponTTS: modeling and transferring spontaneous style for TTS](https://arxiv.org/pdf/2311.07179.pdf) accepted by ICASSP2024.
 - [Leveraging Content-based Features from Multiple Acoustic Models for Singing Voice Conversion](https://arxiv.org/pdf/2310.11160.pdf) accepted by ML4Audio @ NeurIPS 2023.